16 ways to drive traffic and increase ranking to your website

 First up is on-page SEO.
-Like the name implies, this is everything you can do to improve a page’s SEO ranking on that webpage.
-This includes keywords, the quality of the article, meta descriptions, links within the article, how the URL is structured, etc. Anything that you put into the page to make is more searchable is considered on-page SEO.
+This is everything you can do to improve the optimization and ranking of a particular webpage, including keywords, copy quality, meta descriptions, links, how the URL is structured, etc. Anything you put into the page to make it more searchable is considered on-page SEO.
 Most people stop here, and it’s why their pages never take off the way they want them to.

-Second is off-page SEO, and it’s only second because you have to have on-page SEO for off-page to be possible.
+Second is off-page SEO, and it’s only second because you need on-page SEO for off-page to be possible.
 Off-page encompasses everything you do outside of the page to drive traffic to that page.
-Sharing a link to the page on social media, for example, counts as off-page SEO.
-Backlinks also play a key role in off-page SEO, as well as your website’s overall ranking.
+For example, sharing a link to the page on social media counts as off-page SEO.
+Backlinks also play a crucial role in off-page SEO and your website’s overall ranking.
 The higher your website as a whole ranks, the higher your individual pages will rank.

 High-ranking pages will usually display several (if not all) of these ranking signals including:

 - High-quality, relevant content.
 This means content that humans (not just search engines) want to read and find useful.
 Relevance is judged by the search term or related terms being included in the page text.